anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Application Examples {#app-examples}

 Bootstrapping is often handled differently, depending on the application domains.
-The informative annex [Ref] provides illustrative examples from various automation domains and operational setups.
+The informative annex TBD-Ref provides illustrative examples from various automation domains and operational setups.
 They motivate the support of alternative enrollment protocols, based on the operational environments in the examples.
 Examples are provided for

 * Rolling stock